hwmhht/hht204806/Lesson-4:-Perspective-projection.md

 # Let us sum up: the main formula for today

-*If you use simply copy-paste this formula without understanding the above material, I hate you.*
+*If you simply copy-paste this formula without understanding the above material, I hate you.*

 So, if we want to compute a central projection with a camera **(important!) camera located on the z-axis with distance c from the origin**, then we embed the point into 4D by augmenting it with 1, then we multiply it with the following matrix, and retro-project it into 3D.